-• Template parameters, which are not a single letter, are prefixed with T to differentiate them from class or function local aliases.
+- Template parameters are prefixed with T to differentiate them from class or function local typedefs. - Each template parameter is on a new indented line:

 '''

+template<

+typename TParam,

-template<int I, typename TParam, typename TArgs...>
+typename TArgs...>

+auto func()

-auto func() -> bool
+-> bool

 '''

-• Always use typename instead of class for template parameters.
-There is NO semantic difference between them, but typename matches the intent better.
+- Makes it easier to see how many template parameters there are and which position they have. - Always use typename for template parameters.
+There is NO difference to class and typename matches the intent better.